Baked Potato Soup

 Salt and ground black pepper to taste

 Melt butter in large saucepan over medium heat.
-Add onion and carrots and cook, stirring occasionally, for 1 to 2 minutes or until tender.
+Add onion and carrots, if using, and cook, stirring occasionally, for 1 to 2 minutes or until tender.
 Stir in flour and cook for 1 minute.
 Gradually stir in broth and evaporated milk.

 Scoop the potato pulp from one potato.
 Mash and add pulp to broth mixture.
 Cook over medium heat, stirring occasionally, until mixture just comes to a boil.

 Dice remaining potato and add to soup.
 Cook on low until potato is heated through.
-Stir in the bacon.
+Stir in the bacon (or ham).
 Season with salt and pepper.
 Serve with cheese.